jonatasoli/keyrunes/CONTRIBUTING.md

 Start the database and services using Docker Compose:

 Create a file named `.env` This allows docker compose to pick up env vars instead of manually passing them in the cli command everytime.
-Setup your env variables with values using .env-example` file listed in the main directory as an example.
+Setup your env variables with values using `.env-example` file listed in the main directory as an example.

 Run the below to create db tables / migrations
 ```bash
    sqlx migrate run
 ```

+make sure to add the `DATABASE_URL` env var to your `.env` when running the above command.
+Take note, you can ran the app directly and face no issue, but an sql migration issue can come up because the `sqlx` command looks for the database url env var

 Run the below
 ```bash